Understanding Customer Search Intentions in Fashion eCommerce

 In theory, fashion taxonomy is an inevitable evil for every eCommerce retailer to conquer--how else would eCommerce retailers even begin to categorize the multiple attributes related to each item?

 However, fashion taxonomy has become unmanageable for retailers to keep up with.
-If fashion taxonomy is defined as a “living, breathing thing,” there’s no way for retailers to keep up.
+If fashion taxonomy is defined as a “living, breathing thing,” there’s no way for retailers to keep up because terminology is constantly changing.
+For example, "mermaidcore" is on track to be a trend for summer 2023.

 And, it’s likely that in trying to play a game of catch-up, retailers are still just a little bit too late to the terminology--after all, no retailer has time to search all of the internet for up and coming terms.